-The spring or summer before your child starts high school, schedule a meeting with the staff to discuss his learning and thinking differences.
-Encourage him to attend.
+The spring or summer before your child starts high school, schedule a meeting with the staff to discuss your teen’s learning and thinking differences.
+Encourage your teen to attend.

 Go to the orientation and tour the campus.

 Get a map of the school and bring a copy of your child’s schedule.
-Help him find all of his classrooms now, before school starts.
+Help your teen find all of their classrooms now, before school starts.

 Review the student handbook.

 Go over the rules for student conduct with your child.
-If his learning or thinking differences might cause a problem with them, talk to school staff about it before the start of school.
+If your high-schooler’s learning or thinking differences might cause a problem, talk to school staff about it before the start of school.

 Meet with teachers early.

 Ask to meet with your child’s teachers a few weeks after school starts.
 Talk about your teen’s strengths and the areas in which your high-schooler may need help.
 Waiting until after the first marking period can hurt both your child’s grades and your teen’s self-esteem if things aren’t going well.

 Suggest that your child reach out for help on their own.
 That might include asking teachers for informal or talking about the plan, if your teen has one.
 Be supportive of your child’s efforts but stay involved to make sure your high-schooler gets what they need.